cs231n/cs231n.github.io/convolutional-networks.md

 <a name='vis'></a>
 ### Visualizing ConvNets

-Deconvnets, backpropping to data
+- DeconvNets to visualize source of neuron firings
+- Occluding parts of the image
+- Visualizating the data gradient
+- Reconstructing images based on given ConvNet codes
+- Fooling ConvNets

 <a name='transfer'></a>
 ### Transfer Learning

-It is very common to pretrain a ConvNet on a large dataset (e.g. ImageNet) and then use the weights as an initialzation for a ConvNet we wish to train on a different dataset.
+It is very common to pretrain a ConvNet on a large dataset (e.g. ImageNet) and then use the weights as an initialization for a ConvNet we wish to train on a different dataset.

 <a name='overfitting'></a>
 ### Addressing Overfitting